"Manufacturing cost remains same. It's the fabric which makes your garment expensive!"

 It is almost impossible to make any directory of all the fabric available in this world.
 But over the years working as a private label clothing manufacturer and exporter for thousands of leading clothing labels across the world, we have experienced that there are some of the most frequently used fabrics.
 Hereunder we have taken an attempt to list down all that which we think may simplify your fabric search or at least give a fair idea about the most commonly used fabric.

 Please take a note that, we're not a fabric seller and we do not represent any mill or supplier.
-But being a clothing manufacturer we closely work with several fabric suppliers as well as mills.
+But being a sustainable clothing manufacturer we have great access of all kinds of eco-friendly and sustainable fabrics and we closely work with several fabric suppliers as well as mills.
 Below are just few commonly used fabric names.
 Hence do not limit / judge our fabric sourcing ability if you're not finding the desired fabric name or color or image below.

 Few more things before you explore this page further -